patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/tabs/tabs.md

 ### Hierarchy

-When you have more than one tab level in your UI, you can either choose to use a mixture of boxed and default tabs to create hierarchy on a page, or you can chose to use primary and secondary tabs which differ in their font size, with primary tabs using 16pt font, and secondary tabs using 14pt font.
+When designing tab organization with two levels of tabs, it's important to create a clear hierarchy.
+To achieve this, the top level tabs should use the default open tabs, which feature a 16pt font.
+Meanwhile, the bottom level tabs should use the secondary open tabs, which feature a 14pt font.

 ### Primary tabs